pantry-io/pantry/README.md

 This is a service that persists [NATS](https://github.com/nats-io) messages to disk and retries sending them at a deferred time.

 # THIS IS STILL BEING IMPLEMENTED.
-IT IS NOT READY FOR USE YET.
+IT IS NOT READY FOR USE.

 ## Getting Started